 Last week was my birthday and in true Emma tradition I got so crazy busy with work and kids and other stuff that I was running out of time to make the ‘Dr Pepper drink can’ shaped cake that I’d dream of making for my party?
 (I’m addicted to the stuff – but that cake will have to wait till next year!)
 So, what did I do?
 In a word (or two) I kept it simple!

-I decided that as time wasn’t on my side I would just make a really tall Dahlias 1st birthday cake.
+I decided that as time wasn’t on my side I would just make a really tallcake with different coloured rainbow layers inside.
+It was inspired by .
 When each cake came out of the oven it looked just like the one before!
 The outside had browned and I had no idea what the colours were going to look like on the inside.
 I just hoped that they would be pretty different.
 As it turned out they were, but, when you’re adding the food colouring you never know!Once I had stacked the cake and given it a layer of buttercream I covered it with the pale blue sugarpaste and added dots all over it with a few ’40’s’ for good measure.
 I got these circle at the Bake show earlier in the year and I can’t stop using them.
-They’re great for jazzing up a plain cake in a jiffy and are so easy and fun to use.cake with different coloured rainbow layers inside.
-It was inspired by
+They’re great for jazzing up a plain cake in a jiffy and are so easy and fun to use.

 The cake sat on the food table all night until the “Happy birthday” chorus began.
 When I cut into it there was such a great reaction from the crowd.
 It really made me smile!
 Gasps of “Look at the colours/layers/size!” came from my friends.
 Well, I couldn’t have the cake completely plain, now could I?
 Thank goodness the colours worked and actually turned out much prettier than I expected!